leolinardi/NaiveBayesPrediction/README.md

 # NaiveBayesPrediction
-A repository for Machine Learning subject of The University of Melbourne.
+A repository for Project 1 of Machine Learning subject of The University of Melbourne.
 Analyses the Naive Bayes approach.